 The amount owed is the next major component, accounting for 30% of your credit score.
-The amount of revolving debt owed in comparison to your available credit limit is calculated on an individual account basis as well as an overall basis.
+The amount of revolving debt owed in comparison to your available credit limits is calculated on an individual account basis as well as an overall basis.
 Your total debt will weigh heavily on your credit score.
-Borrowing more than 30% of your available credit limit may hurt your credit score.
+Borrowing more than 10% of your available credit limit may hurt your credit score.

-Ideally, using 10% or less of your available credit limit is optimum.
+Ideally, using 7% or less of your available credit limit is optimum.
 FICO released a study which stated consumers with the highest credit scores use 7% or less of their available credit limits.
 With this in mind, consumers should steer clear of maxing out one card for all of their purchases.
 It would be better to spread smaller debt amounts over several cards rather than max out one credit account.

 3. Length of Credit

 The length of credit history makes up 15% of your credit score.
 This is why consumers with longer credit histories are able to achieve those seemingly elusive 800 and above credit scores.
 In order to achieve higher credit scores, you must have “OPEN” accounts for at least 7 years.
 Of course these accounts must be in good standing and have an excellent payment record.